vicjwang/edx-platform/docs/en_us/course_authors/source/discussions.rst

 To identify certain types of posts and make them easier for your students to find, you can define a set of standard tags to include at the beginning of the subject.
 Examples follow.

-* "[OFFICIAL]" in the subject can indicate an announcement about a change to the course.
+* Use "[OFFICIAL]" at the start of announcements about changes to the course.

-* Information about a corrected error might have subject that begins "[ERRATA]".
+* Post information about corrected errors with a subject that begins "[ERRATA]".

-* Use "[INTRO]" for a post in the General discussion to start a thread for individual student and staff introductions.
+* In the General discussion category, add an "[INTRO]" post io initiate a thread for student and staff introductions.

 * Direct students to use "[STAFF]" in the subject of each post that needs the attention of a course staff member.

 ======================================
 Minimizing thread proliferation
 ======================================

-To encourage longer, threaded discussions rather than many similar, separate posts, you can use these techniques.
+To encourage longer, threaded discussions rather than many similar, separate posts, discussion managers can use these techniques.

 * Pin a post.
   Pinning a post makes it appear first in the discussion, so that it is more likely that students will see and respond to it.
 You can write your own post and then pin it, or pin a post by any author.
-Forum admins and moderators (?) can click the **pin** icon that displays at lower right of the post text. (image)
+Click the **pin** icon that displays at lower right of the post text.

+* Endorse a response.
+  Endorsing a response indicates that it provides value to the discussion, such as a correct answer to a question.
+Click the **check mark** button that displays at upper right of the response.

 * Close a thread.

-  You can respond to a redundant post by pasting in a link to the thread that you prefer students to contribute to, and then prevent further thread interaction by closing it.
-Forum admins and moderators (?) can click the **Close** button that displays below a post to close it. (image)
+  You can respond to a redundant post or response by pasting in a link to the thread that you prefer students to contribute to, and then prevent further thread interaction by closing the entire post or a specific response.
+Click the **Close** button that displays below the post or response to close it.

-* Provide guidelines.
+* Provide post/response/comment guidelines.

-  Your *Discussion Forum Guidelines* or a post in the General discussion can provide explicit guidance about when to respond to an existing post instead of clicking **New Post**.
-For a template that you can use to develop guidelines for your own course, see :ref:`Discussion Forum Guidelines`.
+  Your *Discussion Forum Guidelines* or a post in the General discussion can provide guidance about when to create a new thread, respond to an existing post, or comment on a response.

 .. _Moderating_discussions: